-We look forward to ongoing dialogue with our shareholders and to demonstrating responsiveness to your feedback, including by continuing to improve our executive compensation program.
-We are honored to serve on your behalf and hope you will join us at the 2023 Annual Meeting of Shareholders.
+We look forward to ongoing dialogue with our shareholders and to demonstrating responsiveness to your feedback, including with respect to our executive compensation program.
+We are honored to serve on your behalf and hope you will join us at the 2024 Annual Meeting of Shareholders.